Statistics-Short-Courses/LinearRegression/notes.md

-Module 1 Revisions
+Chapter 1 Revisions
-- change to module 0 (to emphasise pre-req nature)
+- change to chapter 0 (to emphasise pre-req nature)

 - Switch order of alpha and beta sliders on first plot (so alpha first)
 - make it so a negative beta reads as 'E[Y]= a - bX' rather than 'E[Y]= a + -bX' in the plot.